JunhongXu/kaggle-carvana-car-masking/README.md

 1. Try more ensembles and look into difference between these single models.
 2. Pre-training using classification combined on test and train datasets.
-3. Pseudo-labeling the test dataset.
+3. Up-sample predictions, not mask.